 DKIM is the acronym for DomainKeys Identified Mail.
-It is an authentication protocol used to validate sending domain names with email messages.
-DKIM protocol allows email senders to identify the domains that belong to them, thus protecting brand and reputation.
-This controls spoofing and phishing of your domain name i.e. other senders cannot send emails pretending to be coming from your domain.
+It is an authentication protocol used to validate the senders domain names with email messages.
+DKIM protocol allows email senders to identify the domains that belong to them, thus protecting their brand and reputation.

 DKIM verifies only the senders identity but does not verify the message content.
 Since email content is also one of the important factors of email delivery, DKIM does not completely guarantee high inbox deliverability.
 Another issue with DKIM records is that because it’s more difficult to implement, fewer senders have adopted it.
 This means that the absence of a DKIM signature does not necessarily mean that the email is fraudulent.

 For more information on DKIM records, you can always visit: http://www.dkim.org/